gracewu07/HackNC25GATS/README.md

 Python-based ML models for impulse purchase prediction Browser Integration
 Claude AI was used for specific CSS styling
+Utilized OpenAI to help integrate Firebase into JS and create animations for savings numbers on the homepage.

 ### Key Features
 Smart Notifications: Receive real-time pop-ups when student discounts are detected on websites you're browsing.